ltspicer/GALAXIS.electronic/README.md

 For example, with a 0 there are definitely no more spaceships to be found in all 8 directions from this point.
 These points can be marked in black.
 The game is over when all 4 spaceships have been found.

-Online (2 players):
-To start the network game, simply enter your nickname after galaxy.py.
-Eg ./galaxy.py daniel (at least 3 letters) Now you have to hide your 4 spaceships, which your opponent has to find.
+Online (2 players) starts when a nickname is entered (at least 3 characters):

+Now you have to hide your 4 spaceships, which your opponent has to find.
 You have 60 seconds to think and aim.
 Otherwise the opponent gets a turn.
 Available opponents in the network are displayed in the console, in which a chat is also running.
+Here you can enter messages, which will then be sent to all players present.
-Enter 'gegner={nickname}' to connect to an opponent.
+Enter 'gegner={nickname}' to connect to an opponent (eg gegner=daniel ).
 Now the "found" sound is played to alert both players.
-In rare cases, the message "Dein Gegner ist aus dem Netzwerk verschwunden.
-Bitte neu starten." appears.
+In rare cases, the message "Your opponent has disappeared from the network.
+Please restart." appears.
 This happens when your opponent unexpectedly abandoned the game.
 Then you have to restart the game and hide the spaceships again.
-The console also serves as a chat.

 The starter.sh is the starter for Linux users.
 Adjust path!